Curriculum Statement 2019 – July 2022

 Equality for all

-Our explicit curriculum follows the National Curriculum for all subjects, underpinned by a clear progression of skills that we have developed to ensure coverage and challenge.
-In addition, we have created specific vocabulary charts for each topic to ensure a depth of subject knowledge.
+Our current curriculum follows the National Curriculum for all subjects, underpinned by a clear progression of skills that we developed to ensure coverage and challenge.
+In addition, vocabulary charts for each topic ensure a depth of subject knowledge.

-These explicit curriculum aims sit within our wider ethos of encouraging children to develop as independent, confident, successful learners with high aspirations.
+These explicit curriculum aims sat within our wider ethos of encouraging children to develop as independent, confident, successful learners with high aspirations.
 Our wider ethos is clearly evidenced through our Woodland Explorers and Forest School provision, alongside our School Council, Young Interpreters and Digital Leaders.
-Cultural capital is of high importance and is a key feature of our Pupil Premium strategy.
+Cultural capital is of high importance and remains a key feature of our Pupil Premium strategy.

 Children are well prepared for their secondary stage of education be it a special school, comprehensive school or Grammar school.
 We pride ourselves on assisting parents find the most fitting secondary provider for their child’s personal needs and academic abilities, so they are able to reach their full potential.